top of page

 Choose the role that you feel best represents what you want to bring to this project.

-This season, HCT is launching its own chapter of The Penguin Project.
+Last season, HCT launched its own chapter of The Penguin Project.
 These productions are incredibly unique because all of the roles are filled by young artists with developmental disabilities including Down syndrome, cerebral palsy, autism, intellectual disabilities, learning disabilities, visual impairment, hearing impairment, and other neurological disorders.
 The student actors are joined on stage by a dedicated group of peer mentors; children about the same age without disabilities who have volunteered to work with them throughout the rehearsal process.
 By providing access to community theater, The Penguin Project demonstrates that the special challenges of a disability should not handicap a child’s ability to participate in the arts.
 Established in 2004, The Penguin Project has evolved into a national program, with chapter sites throughout the United States.
 For over twenty years, it has proven that participation in the performing arts has therapeutic value by enhancing social interaction, communication skills, self-confidence, and self-esteem.
 The impact of the program has reached beyond the stage to create a social network for children who previously had very few friends and limited social opportunities.
 “Our penguins may not be able to fly, but that does not prevent their spirits from soaring.”

 Performance Dates

-February 20 & 21, 2026 at 7:30 PM (call time is 5:30 PM)
+February 26, 2027 at 7:30 PM (call time is 5:30 PM)

-February 22, 2026 at 2:30 PM (call time is 12:30 PM)
+February 27 & 28, 2027 at 2:30 PM (call time is 12:30 PM)

 Tuition: Free!